Instacart, DoorDash, Gopuff among companies offering discounts to SNAP recipients

 Gopuff, a Philadelphia-based company that provides fast delivery of food and other convenience items, said it will provide $50 worth of free groceries in November to customers who have a SNAP/EBT card connected to their Gopuff account.
 Gopuff said it will spend up to $10 million on the program.

-DoorDash, a delivery company based in San Francisco, said it would waive service and delivery fees for an estimated 300,000 orders for SNAP recipients in November.
+San Francisco-based DoorDash said it would waive service and delivery fees for an estimated 300,000 orders for SNAP recipients in November.
 DoorDash said Friday that 25 grocery companies, including Sprouts, Dollar General, Giant Eagle, Stop & Shop, Winn-Dixie, BJ's Wholesale Club and ShopRite, are partnering with DoorDash to cut those fees.

 DoorDash said it would also deliver 1 million meals from food banks for free.
 The company said more than 2.4 million of its customers have a SNAP/EBT card linked to their DoorDash account.